 DIFFICULTY RATING: CAN I DO THIS?

-4 nights accommodation (hotel, and floating accommodation)
+4 nights accommodation (floating accommodation)

 All meals included as standard, at hotels.
 Breakfast, Pit Stop support, and Dinner.

 High quality medal, rat rag and premium t-shirt for all participants.

 Flexible transfer policy up to 12 weeks before your departure date.

 GUIDES AND SUPPORT

 Professional support vehicles, guides, safety staff, water safety, medical and welfare.

 Kayak, SUP and all associated equipment rental included.